-Apple are very committed to the accessibility of their products.
-With features including VoiceOver and Zoom, Apple have really gone the extra mile to make their products accessible for their visually impaired users.
+Apple is very committed to the accessibility of its products.
+With features including VoiceOver and Zoom, Apple has really gone the extra mile to make their products accessible for their visually impaired users.

 Unlike regular headphones, bone conduction headphones sit on your cheek bones so sound is transmitted through your bones into your inner ear.

 This means that the headphones never cover your ears so you can hear the sound coming out of the headphones at the same time as any sound around you.

 Bone conduction headphones have impressive benefits for people living with sight loss.

 Do you regularly travel independently?
 Bone conduction headphones are a fantastic solution for using your phone while out and about, as you can still hear traffic and essential sounds, but be able to use your phone privately and hear it clearly.